holepunchto/pear-docs/howto/replicate-and-persist-with-hypercore.md

 npm install hypercore hyperswarm b4a
 ```

-Alter the generated `writer-app/index.js` to the following:
+Alter the generated `writer-app/index.js` file to the following:

 ```javascript
 import Hyperswarm from 'hyperswarm'